-The majority of external connections in a Apollo system are made using SFP GBICs (Small Form-factor Pluggable Giga-Bit Interface Converters).
+The majority of external connections in an Artemis system are made using SFP GBICs (Small Formfactor Pluggable Giga-Bit Interface Converters).

 These converters allow the system design to be agnostic of connector type and connection medium.
 GBICs can be provided for copper or fiber connections.
-The two connection mediums are detailed in the following sections.